zhaoy37/yiqizhao.github.io/content/_index.md

       title: Personal Interests and Miscellaneous
       subtitle:
       text:
-        1. I am a fan of Mordern and Contemporary Chinese Literature, especially the work of misty poets and avant-garde fictionists.
+        1. I am a fan of Mordern and Contemporary Chinese Literature.
 [Read my poems](https://docs.google.com/document/d/1BjEbk9-IpgDqeMmF_poPgnYBG12GCWHJjG0eCIngikE/edit).

         2. I am a fan of road cycling, hiking, and cross-country.
 I espeically enjoy riding along the Ballona Creek during sunset.

-        3. We organize a reading group on [Formal Methods](https://self.shiroha.info/fm_seminar.html).
+        3. We organize a reading group on [Formal Methods for Control and Autonomous Systems](https://self.shiroha.info/fm_seminar.html).
       design:
       # See Page Builder docs for all section customization options.
       # Choose how many columns the section has.
 Valid values: '1' or '2'.